mattconners/mattconners.github.io/Regression+using+Matrix+Algebra.md

-    [1] "product of X transpose and X"
+    Product of X transpose and X

 <table>